maplibre/maplibre-gl-js-docs/README.md

 ```

 The command will print the URL you can use to view the documentation.

-💡 If you receive an error related to `@mapbox/appropriate-images`, try `nvm use && npm start`.

 The examples section of the locally run documentation will use the GL JS version located in `../maplibre-gl-js/dist`,
 so make sure to have a working minified build in your local copy of the `maplibre-gl-js` repo; clone `maplibre-gl-js` into the same directory as `maplibre-gl-js-docs` and run `npm run build-dist` there).